Attorney at Bort Law

 Early in her career, Shelley was a social worker in the Family Court Division of the Defender Association of Philadelphia.
 She represented children in detention or residential placement, which became the foundation of her career as a family law attorney.
 It was in that role that Shelley developed compassion and sensitivity towards children and families in crisis.

-Dedicated to the collaborative law practice, Shelley is a member of the International Academy of Collaborative Professionals (IACP), a community of legal, mental health, and financial professionals working together to create client-centered processes for conflict resolution and Collaborative Law Professionals of Southeastern Pennsylvania, a practice group of professionals who share a vision for balanced and lasting solutions for their clients.
+Dedicated to the collaborative law practice, Shelley is a member of the International Academy of Collaborative Professionals (IACP), a community of legal, mental health, and financial professionals working together to create client-centered processes for conflict resolution and Collaborative Law Professionals of Southeastern Pennsylvania.
 In addition to membership in these professional groups, Shelley is a member of the Doris Jonas Freed American Inn of Court and an active member of the Pennsylvania, Montgomery and Chester County Bar Associations, where she serves on various committees.

 PRESENTATIONS AND PUBLICATIONS